-- 1. Improve communication and outreach so that Canyon residents can be more engaged in decisions affecting their community. - 2.
-Coordinate with the Canyon community and public safety and health agencies to create a comprehensive emergency response plan, including establishing evacuation routes and procedures and an emergency refuge, possibly at the Canyon Elementary School. - 3.
-Establish consistency between the General Plan and zoning in Canyon by rezoning the portion of the community designated R-20 Single-Family Residential District to A-3 Heavy Agricultural District or its successor zoning district.
+- 3. Establish consistency between the General Plan and zoning in Canyon by rezoning the portion of the community designated R-20 Single-Family Residential District to A-3 Heavy Agricultural District or its successor zoning district.
 If possible in the future, amend the General Plan land use designation and zoning to accurately represent and respect Canyon's unique topographical characteristics and historical development pattern, including existing and historical uses, buildings, structures, lot sizes, roadways, and open spaces, while protecting public health, safety, and general welfare.
 This may include adoption of Planned Unit District zoning with tailored development and design regulations that reflect and facilitate existing and anticipated land uses in Canyon and support the unique, historic community's rural residential character. - 4.
 Work with the Canyon community to ensure that future development and land uses minimize impact on wildlife habitat and natural surroundings. - 5.
 Address stormwater drainage issues and illegal dumping concerns, particularly along Pinehurst Road. - 6.
 Work with transit providers to expand public transportation to include Canyon. - 7.
 Add Canyon to the Contra Costa Historic Resources Inventory. - 8.
 Develop long-term solutions to address traffic congestion and vehicle speed on Pinehurst Road, particularly "cut-through" rush hour traffic.
 Maintain and enforce speed limits in school zones and improve Pinehurst Road to minimize road hazards. - 9.
-Develop turnarounds needed by emergency vehicles along Pinehurst Road and Canyon Road.
+Develop turnarounds needed by emergency vehicles along Pinehurst Road and Canyon Road. - 10.
+Work with the Central Contra Costa Solid Waste Authority (RecycleSmart) to incorporate Canyon into its service area.